MrTuNNe/GoTOTP/README.md

 ## Project Goals & Roadmap

  1. Keep it simple
- 2. Create a way of generating random secret keys (will be made soon)
- 3. Implementing a method of generating the QR code for Google Authenticator and other similar apps like this.
+ 2. Implementing a method of generating the QR code for Google Authenticator and other similar apps like this.
- 4. Keep it rock solid for years to come :)
+ 3. Keep it rock solid for years to come :)

 ## Other things to keep in mind
 - The default behavior is to generate a code that will expire in 30 seconds